Social Service Worker Certificate

 Residents of Canada may apply to this program.
 However, if you live outside BC, you may apply on the condition that appropriate practicum arrangements at a social service agency can be made.
 If you prefer not to complete the program, you are welcome to register in all Social Work (SOCW) and Human Services (HUMS) courses, other than the Social Work practicum course, HUMS 1671.

-If you plan to complete a credential through TRU-OL, please complete and submit a Program Admission Form.
+If you plan to complete a credential through Open Learning, please fill out a Program Admission Form and email, fax or mail it to OL Admissions, along with your program application.

 - ENGL 0661, Written Communication (3) or equivalent, with a grade of 73% or higher or